Understanding entity extraction and its benefits

 This is the result of passing it to an NLP service:

 The NLP service automatically identified Person, Organization, Location and Title from the text.
-If the text had other entity types, they would have been extracted too.
-Without NLP, the identification of these entities would have to have been done manually, which is not feasible for large number of documents in businesses.
+If the text had other entity types, they would’ve been extracted too.
+Without NLP, the identification of these entities would’ve had to be done manually, which isn’t feasible for large numbers of documents in businesses.

-The benefits of automated entity extraction for businesses are innumerable – from improving the finding of documents through faceted search (by categorising documents based on the entities) to unlocking valuable business related information that may otherwise be ‘hidden’.
+The benefits of automated entity extraction for businesses are numerous — from improving the finding of documents through faceted search (by categorizing documents based on the entities) to unlocking valuable business-related information that may otherwise be hidden.

-Nutrient Document Searchability Tagging is able to easily harness the power of automated entity extraction by using external third-party NLP service providers.
-To put it briefly, it is able to achieve this by first extracting the text from documents and then sending them over to the NLP service for processing.
+Nutrient Document Searchability Tagging can harness the power of automated entity extraction by using external third-party NLP service providers.
+To put it briefly, it achieves this by first extracting the text from documents and then sending them over to the NLP service for processing.
 The results are then sent back to Tagging where they are processed further and eventually added to SharePoint as metadata.
-See entity extraction for a diagrammatic representation of this.
+Refer to our entity extraction guide for a diagrammatic representation of this.

 In the current version, the following NLP services are supported: